-A: Homeowners that need to file a claim should:
+Homeowners who need to file a claim should:

-- Check for damage - Secure your property to prevent further damage (keep receipts for any materials used) - Report your damage to your insurance company or agent (make a claim) - Submit proof of loss forms or other claim forms if requested by your insurance company - Set damaged items aside for later review/inspection by your adjuster - Don't begin permanent repairs until damage is inspected by your adjuster or told to do so by your insurer - Work with your adjuster and contractor to estimate the cost of repairs - Receive settlement checks and begin repairs
+- Check for damage - Secure your property to prevent further damage and keep receipts for any materials used - Report your damage to your insurance company or agent (make a claim) - Submit proof of loss forms or other claim forms if requested by your insurance company - Set damaged items aside for later review/inspection by your adjuster - Don't begin permanent repairs until damage is inspected by your adjuster or told to do so by your insurance company - Work with your adjuster and contractor to estimate the cost of repairs - Receive settlement checks and begin repairs

-Q: How does the claims process work?

-A: Once a claim is filed, the insurance company will assign a claims adjuster to assess the damage and determine the payment.
+How does the claims process work?
+Once a claim is filed, the insurance company will assign a claims adjuster to assess the damage and determine the payment.
 We encourage homeowners to jot down notes and keep track of the dates of any conversations between the insurance agent and/or adjuster.
 If there are disagreements, review the policy and findings with the insurance company and negotiate a settlement.
-If an agreement isn't reached, consumers can contact the Insurance Division.

-Q: What happens if my deductible exceeds the amount of damage to my property and belongings?

-A: If the damage is estimated to be less than the deductible, the policyholder won't receive a check from the insurer and must pay for the repairs and/or replaced items out-of-pocket.
+Get your agent involved.
+If an agreement cannot be reached despite best efforts and careful reading of the policy language, consumers can file a complaint with the Hawaii Insurance Division.
+What happens if my deductible exceeds the amount of damage to my property and belongings?
+If the damage is estimated to be less than the deductible, the policyholder won't receive a check from the insurance company and must pay for the repairs and/or replaced items out-of-pocket.
 If the amount of damage exceeds the deductible, the insurance company will issue a check for the amount less the deductible.
 Policyholders do not need to come up with the money for the deductible to receive a payment from the insurance company.

-It is important to review the deductible amount when a policy is purchased to ensure that this amount can be paid in the event of a disaster.
+It is important to review the deductible amount when a policy is purchased to ensure this amount can be absorbed by the policyholder in the event of a disaster.

+State of Hawaii Insurance Division

+Department of Commerce and Consumer Affairs 335 Merchant Street, Room 213, Honolulu, Hawaii 96813 P.O.
+Box 3614, Honolulu, Hawaii 96811 Phone: (808) 586-2790 Fax: (808) 586-2806 Email: insurance@dcca.hawaii.gov Website: cca.hawaii.gov/ins Follow us on Twitter @DCCAHawaii and www.facebook.com/DCCAHawaii